marianotangari/AlgorithmsJava/README.md

 # AlgorithmsJava
-A collection of Algorithms implemented in Java.
+A collection of algorithms and fundamental data structures implemented in Java.